Close

 New buildings in sensitive locations

-front view of corner white house with large windowsNew Arts and Crafts house (and housing development) on site of former roman villa within the Conservation Area
+front view of corner white house with large windowsNew Arts and Crafts house (and housing development) on site of former Roman villa and forming the gateway to the Conservation Area

 Contemporary house surrounded by trees at duskNew contemporary home in the Branksome Park Conservation Area